Updated 13th Jan 2026

 Want to explore Tasmania’s capital and its stunning scenery with a furry friend by your side?
 Sounds like it’s time to get your Hobart house sitting adventure started.

 - Follow local rules.
-If you’re visiting Hobart for the first time, double check where you’re allowed to explore with your new furry pal - ask the pet parents and always check signage before entering a new spot, especially if you’re new to the city.
+If you’re visiting Hobart for the first time, check where you’re allowed to explore with your new furry pal - ask the pet parents and always check signage before entering a new spot, especially if you’re new to the city.

 - Check out a dog-friendly beach.
 The natural scenery around Hobart’s coastline is frankly jaw-dropping, so be sure to head down to a beach for a morning walk during the dog-friendly hours, and let your furry pal off the leash if pet parents (and local rules) permit.